 The MoveIt Task Constructor package contains several basic examples and a pick-and-place demo.
 For all demos you should launch the basic environment:

-Subsequently, you can run the individual demos:
+Subsequently, you can run the individual demos in a separate terminal:

 On the right side you should see the Motion Planning Tasks panel outlining the hierarchical stage structure of the tasks.
 When you select a particular stage, the list of successful and failed solutions will be shown in the right-most window.
 Selecting one of those solutions will start its visualization.